|Katherine Ogden, ARCA Alum 2009|

 by Catherine Schofield Sezgin, Editor-in-Chief

 Born and raised in Tampa, Florida, Katherine ("Katie") Ogden attended the University of South Florida where she received an undergraduate degree in art history and a Master's degree in Business Administration.
-Katie wrote in an email for this column: "After a foray into the professional world, I was fortunate to be accepted into the first class of master's students for ARCA's History of International Art Crime program where I was introduced to a more immersive view of the world of art crime.
+Katie wrote in an email for this column: "After a foray into the professional world, I was fortunate to be accepted into the first class of postgraduate students for ARCA's History of International Art Crime program where I was introduced to a more immersive view of the world of art crime.
 Thus far I have worked as a private collections manager, a marketing specialist, an educator and now as a business analyst.
 While my background is quite varied, the study of art crime has continued to be one constant in my professional and educational life."

 ARCA Blog: Katie, you specialized in dispelling the image of the eccentric art crime criminal.
 What surprised even you when conducting your research?